Simon de Montfort, 6th Earl of Leicester: War against the king

 Simon de Montfort returned to England in 1263, at the invitation of the barons who were now convinced of the king's hostility to all reform, and raised a rebellion with the avowed object of restoring the form of government which the Provisions had ordained.
 Cancellation of debts (owed to Jews) was part of his call to arms.

+At the time, the King was periodically raising punitive taxation on the Jews, causing them to sell their debt bonds cheaply to raise cash to pay their taxes.
+The bonds were sold to the richest courtiers at cut down prices, leading many indebted middling landowners to lose their lands.
+This fed into rising anti-Semitic beliefs, fuelled by the church.
+Measures against the Jews and controls over debts and usury dominated debates about royal power and finances among the classes that were beginning to be involved in Parliament.

-These "cancellations" involved massacres of Jews by his followers, to obtain their financial records, for instance in Worcester and London.
+The debt "cancellations" however involved massacres of Jews by his followers, to obtain their financial records, for instance in Worcester and London.
 The Worcester attack and killings were led by de Montfort's son Henry, and Robert Earl Ferrers.
 In London, one of his key followers John FitzJohn led the attack, and is said to have killed leading Jewish figures Isaac fil Aaron and Cok fil Abraham with his bare hands.
 He allegedly shared the loot with Montfort.
 Five hundred Jews died.

 His son Simon led a further attack on Jews in Winchester.
 Jews in Canterbury, were murdered or driven out by a force led by Gilbert de Clare.
 De Montfort's followers massacred most of the Jews who lived in Derby in February 1262.
 There was further violence in Lincoln, Cambridge, Wilton and Northampton.